Prices, plus shipping

 What it can do:

 It pretends to be the original radio and allows the original controls to function as they did with the original radio.
 It works by converting the Ibus data flowing around the 'bike's sytems into an IR signal to operate an aftermarket head unit.
 The IR LED lives just in front of the radio where it can see the sensor.
 It is compatible with most Alpine IR head units, Pioneer and Sony resistive radios, Kenwood IR (next update) and others.
 If you have a radio not in the database, let me know what you have and it can be easily added.
 Any radio with an IR control can be compatible, especially if you have a control and can loan it to me for an hour!
 Tested with Alpine CD-173BT (USA) CDE-193BT, CDE-205DAB and Pioneer DEH-8700DAB.
 The Kenwood IR library and the Sony RM-X211 remote library have just been completed.
+The Sony library has been tested with an MEX-N7300BD.

 It can control other devices.
 There is an open collector output that can be configured to control whatever you wish (relays etc required for heavy loads) including the PTT for a communications radio.
 You choose which original button is used to operate it.
 I use the SC/RP button for PTT as an example.
+A socket is now being provided on the look to attach an optional relay.

 It writes to the original display.
 Because there is no physical connection from the new radio to the Ibus, there is a limit to what can be displayed.
 The interface makes intelligent assumptions though and tracks the use of the "source" button, displaying the currently selected source.
 The latest update has added band switching display too.
 It can't follow dynamic operations like radio scanning or station idents etc though of course because there is no real time data transmitted from the radio.